-If you are already "in sequence" (currently taking a language course), you can register for the next level up on your Period I registration date. (i.e. If you are currently taking FRENCH 101 you can register in Period I for FRENCH 102.)
+If you are already "in sequence" (currently taking a language course), you have priority and can register for the next course level on your Period I registration date. (i.e. If you are currently taking FRENCH 101 you can register in Period I for FRENCH 102.)

-If you fall into one of the following categories you are eligible to register at the start of PERIOD II as long as space is available:
+If you are not currently taking a French language class at UW, then you are eligible to register at the start of registration Period II as long as space is available:

 If no spaces are available when you become eligible to register, please continue to check availability online throughout Period II, as students may drop.
 Please also sign up for seat availability notifications to be notified if seats become available.
 If you're still unable to enroll, you may want to:

 - ATTEND THE SECTION FOR THE FIRST TWO DAYS OF THE QUARTER.
 Speak with the instructor about registering for the class.

 - If an ENROLLED student drops the course you are sitting in on during the first two days of the quarter, the instructor will determine who will be given the space.
 If you are unable to enroll please contact the main office at firstname.lastname@example.org during the first two weeks of the quarter to have your name placed on a waiting list for the following quarter.

 It is important to note that students are added to sections on a space-available basis only.
 No overloads.